-- □ A Getting Started brochure, where you will find a brief description of the items in your box, some specifications of your notebook, and how to setup your notebook;

-- A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;

-- Your Sony Guarantee conditions;

-- A Safety Regulations flyer;

-- A Modem Regulations flyer.
+- A Getting Started brochure, where you will find a brief description of the items in your box, some specifications of your notebook, and how to setup your notebook; - □ A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information; - Your Sony Guarantee conditions; - A Safety Regulations leaflet; - A Modem Regulations leaflet; - □ An Application CD guide, which explains the purpose and use of the final system recovery CD.
+Use this when (re)installing bundled software; - A Specifications sheet, containing a table of specifications and list of software.